What is In-Wall Vertical Wire Concealment?

-Power cords are NOT permitted to be hidden in a wall as it’s considered as Fire Hazard and therefore it’s against the building code to bury any type of power cords in the wall.
+Power cords are NOT low-voltage cables & it’s considered to be Fire Hazard if hidden in wall.
+Therefore it’s against the building code to hide any type of power cords in wall.

-Examples of Power Cords that are prohibited to be hidden in the wall;
+Examples of Power Cords that cannot be hidden in wall;